 Summer is the most popular time to visit, and the best time to enjoy the lively island atmosphere and various events.
 However, some people will find the weather too warm, and the islands too crowded.

-FAQ about the best time to visit Greece and the Greek islands
+FAQs about the best time to visit Greece and the Greek islands

 Here are a few more questions visitors often ask about the Greek islands: